The Wikidata Query Logs Dataset: Case Study: Question Answering

-To test our hypothesis, we perform an LLM-as-a-judge evaluation between GRISP\textsubscript{Prev} and GRISP\textsubscript{WDQL} across all datasets.
+To verify this, we perform an LLM-as-a-judge evaluation between GRISP\textsubscript{Prev} and GRISP\textsubscript{WDQL} across all datasets.
 We provide GPT-4.1 mini with the question, both generated SPARQL queries (with IRI descriptions and execution results), but without the ground truth SPARQL query, and ask it to judge which model's output is better or whether both are equally good.
 In this evaluation, the SPARQL queries generated by GRISP\textsubscript{WDQL} are preferred on average over the ones by GRISP\textsubscript{Prev} across all datasets, including SimpleQuestions, WWQ, and LC-QuAD 2.0.
 This suggests that these three datasets rely more on learning expected SPARQL query patterns than on natural generalization capabilities.
-This aligns with the characterization from \cite{kgqadatasets} of SimpleQuestions and WebQuestionsSP (the basis for WWQ) as only testing IID generalization, where the test set follows the training distribution and all relevant SPARQL constructs, classes, and properties have already been seen during training.
+It also aligns with the characterization from \cite{kgqadatasets} of SimpleQuestions and WebQuestionsSP (the basis for WWQ) as only testing IID generalization, where the test set follows the training distribution and all relevant SPARQL constructs, classes, and properties have already been seen during training.

 Finally, we investigate how the training set size impacts performance when training a GRISP model on WDQL.
 We find that training on a larger subset generally yields better performance.
-However, training on as few as 10k WDQL pairs already yields a model that performs better on QALD-7, QALD-10, QAWiki, and SPINACH than GRISP\textsubscript{Prev} from \Cref{tab:qa-combined}, which was trained on all previous Wikidata datasets combined.
+For WDQL the F\textsubscript{1}-score strictly increases with training set size, while for the other datasets the correlation is weaker.
+Similar to the effects discussed above, a lower F\textsubscript{1}-score for a larger training subset does not necessarily mean worse SPARQL generation quality.
+For example, on QAWiki we find the outputs of the model trained on 80k pairs to be preferred over those of the model trained on 40k pairs in an LLM-as-a-judge evaluation (23.6\% vs. 17.0\%, 59.4\% ties) despite the lower F\textsubscript{1}-score.
+Note that training on as few as 10k WDQL pairs already yields a model that performs better on QALD-7, QALD-10, QAWiki, and SPINACH than GRISP\textsubscript{Prev} from \Cref{tab:qa-combined}, which was trained on all previous Wikidata datasets combined.
 See the details in \Cref{tab:subset}.

 The GRISP code is available as part of the GRASP repository at \grasp.
 We also provide the evaluations and outputs of GRISP at \graspeval, a demo of GRISP\textsubscript{WDQL} at \grisp{}, and all model checkpoints at \grispdata{}.